CitizenPlane/slate/source/index.html.md

 The default API endpoint is <a href="https://booking-api.citizenplane.com" target="_blank"> booking-api.citizenplane.com</a>.
 JSON is returned by all API responses, including errors.

 To make the API as explorable as possible, accounts have test and live API tokens.
-API tokens can be obtained after contacting us at <a href="mailto:tech@citizenplane.com" target="_blank">tech@citizenplane.com</a>.
+To get your token, contact us at <a href="mailto:tech@citizenplane.com" target="_blank">tech@citizenplane.com</a>.

 If you wish to test the different endpoints detailed below, we have a dedicated page allowing you to perform requests with your parameters.
 An API token will be required for each call.
 To test our endpoints, <a href="https://booking-api.citizenplane.com/documentation" target="_blank">click here</a>.

-Current API version is 1.1.
+<aside class ="notice">Current API version is 1.1.
+Therefore, every endpoint has `/v1` appended to its url.</aside>

-If you have any questions, feel free to send us a message at <a href="mailto:tech@citizenplane.com">tech@citizenplane.com</a>

 # Authentication